What is a proforma invoice? How and when to use one for smoother transactions

-But there are some situations where a seller might want to send an invoice as a projection of costs involved in the upcoming sales agreement.
+There are some situations where a business might want to send an invoice as a projection of costs involved in the upcoming sales agreement.

-This is where a pro forma invoice comes in.
-Pro forma invoices are a representation of future transactions, therefore do not represent an official fiscal receipt.
+This is where a proforma invoice comes in.
+Proforma invoices are a representation of future transactions and therefore do not represent an official receipt.